Request to Join

 Altaf Saadi is a neurologist and fellow at the National Clinical Scholars Program at UCLA, focused on promoting healthcare leadership in health policy, health services, and community-partnered research.
 Her fellowship is also supported by the Los Angeles County Department of Health Services.
 She completed her neurology training at the Partners Neurology Program at Massachusetts General and Brigham and Women’s Hospitals in Boston, where she also served as Chief Resident.
 In residency, her interest in health equity led her to work in resource-limited settings in Zambia, Tanzania, the Navajo Nation, with Boston Healthcare for the Homeless, and with the Doctors without Borders telemedicine program.
 Currently she serves as a volunteer member of the Physicians for Human Rights’ Asylum Network providing medical and psychological forensic evaluations for asylum seekers.
 Her research and advocacy focuses on health inequities and disparities among racial/ethnic minorities, immigrants and refugees, and enhancing diversity within the medical workforce.
 She is a graduate of Yale College and Harvard Medical School, where she graduated cum laude and received the Dean’s Community Service Award.

 Dr. Hyun-seok Kim is a PGY3 internal medicine resident at Rutgers New Jersey Medical School, USA.
 Dr. Kim received his Medical degree from Yonsei University College of Medicine, South Korea.
 Dr. Kim completed his Masters of Public Health (MPH) degree in epidemiology and biostatistics from Johns Hopkins Bloomberg School of Public Health.
 After his MPH, Dr. Kim worked as an NIH-funded postdoctoral research fellow at Johns Hopkins School of Medicine for 2 years.
 He then moved to Rutgers New Jersey Medical School to begin his clinical training.
-Dr. Kim has authored several publications in various journals and books, including Journal of Clinical Oncology, JAMA Internal Medicine, and JAMA Oncology.
+During his internal medicine residency, Dr. Kim has published nine first-authored peer-reviewed journals including Journal of Clinical Oncology, JAMA Internal Medicine, and JAMA Oncology.
 His research interest focuses on clinical and translational epidemiology in digestive diseases and nutrition.
 Dr. Kim is a member of American College of Gastroenterology (ACG), American Gastroenterological Association (AGA), North America Society for the study of Celiac Disease (NASSCD) and American Associations for the Study of Liver Diseases (AASLD).
-Dr. Kim also received a young investigator award from American Gastroenterological Association at Digestive Disease Week meeting 2016 and an Emerging Liver Scholar Travel Award by AASLD in 2017.
+Dr. Kim also received a young investigator award from the American Gastroenterological Association at Digestive Disease Week meeting 2016 and an Emerging Liver Scholar Travel Award by AASLD in 2017.

 Dr. Kim is expected to begin his gastroenterology fellowship at Baylor College of Medicine in July 2018, supported by NIH T32 grant.